jmanhype/parlant/README.md

 To start building with Parlant, visit our [documentation portal](https://parlant.io/quickstart/installation).

 Need help?
-Join our [Discord community](https://discord.gg/QXKvkqph) and don't be shy!
-We're happy to answer questions and help you get up and running.
+Send us a message on our [Discord server](https://discord.gg/QXKvkqph).
+We're happy to answer questions and help you get up and running!

 ## Contributing
 We're currently finalizing our Contributor License Agreement (CLA).
 Full contribution guidelines (no pun intended) will be available soon!